Zearing, Iowa: Arts and culture

 The city celebrates Zearing Days Celebration festival during the last weekend in July.
 This celebration used to be held to commemorate Labor Day, but had not been put on since the 1980s, that was until 2000 when a group of Zearing residents decided to start the tradition again.
 Once started back up again, the first celebration – Just Horsin' Around – was titled in honor of the late Dick Sparrow's 40-horse hitch.
 This celebration was a one-day event in July that has now grown into a three-day event.

 Zearing has a long history of other horse trainers other than the Sparrow family as well who have been a significant part of the town's culture and history.
+Individuals such as Verne Matson, Eric Brown, and Dean Johnston all successfully performed and worked with large draft horse teams, and claimed Zearing as home.

 Education

 Zearing is served by the Colo–NESCO Community School District.
 The district was established on July 1, 1991, by the merger of the Colo and NESCO school districts, with the latter serving McCallsburg and Zearing; NESCO was an acronym for Northeast Story County.

 Zearing's facility houses the elementary learning center (grades K-4).
-The district's central office is based in Colo, as well as the district's high school (grades 5-12).
+The district's central office is based in Colo, as well as the district's high school (grades 5–12).